ManlyMarco/QuickAccessBox/README.md

 You can support development of this plugin (and many other) on the [patreon page](https://www.patreon.com/ManlyMarco).

 ## Installation
-1. Make sure your game is updated and has at least [BepInEx v4.1](https://github.com/BepInEx/BepInEx), BepisPlugins r11.2 and [KKAPI v1.3.8](https://github.com/ManlyMarco/KKAPI) installed.
+1. Make sure your game is updated and has at least [BepInEx v4.1](https://github.com/BepInEx/BepInEx), [BepisPlugins r11.2.1](https://github.com/bbepis/BepisPlugins) and [KKAPI v1.3.8](https://github.com/ManlyMarco/KKAPI) installed.
 2.To get proper translations for the items, get the latest [bbepis/KoikatsuTranslation ](https://github.com/bbepis/KoikatsuTranslation) (was included since HF Patch v2.6) and [DeathWeasel1337/Koikatsu-Plugin-Translations](https://github.com/DeathWeasel1337/Koikatsu-Plugin-Translations).
 This is necessary to be able to search for the items in English.
-3. Optionally install [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator) v3.7.0 or higher to fill in any missing translations.
+3. Install [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator) v3.7.0 or higher to fill in any missing translations.
 4. Download the latest release from [releases](/../../releases).
 5. Extract contents of the archive into your game's directory (the .dll file should end up inside your BepInEx folder).
 6. Start CharaStudio.exe.
 Once fully loaded in try pressing the key combination and the box should appear.